Liquid organic hydrogen carrier: Toluene / methylcyclohexane

 As early as the 1980s there were attempts with toluene, which is converted to methylcyclohexane by hydrogenation.
 The basic idea of this variant came from the USA in 1975 and was further developed in 1979 at the Paul Scherrer Institute in Switzerland together with the ETH Zurich.
 Even then, the prototype of a truck was built that was powered by hydrogen from the dehydrogenation of methylcyclohexane.
-The entire circuit is known as the Methylcyclohexan-Toluol-H2 system (MTH).
+The entire circuit is known as the Methylcyclohexane-Toluene-Hydrogen system (MTH).

+Gravimetric hydrogen storage densities of methylcyclohexane and toluene (MCH-TOL) are 6.1 wt%, or volumetric hydrogen storage densities at 47 kg/m3 in ambient conditions, corresponding to 5.5 MJ/L hydrogen.
+Although MCH is reasonably stable (enthalpy of dehydrogenation: 68 kJ/mol), it must be dehydrogenated at temperatures of 350 °C and hydrogenated at 150 °C.

+Chiyoda (Japan) uses MCH-TOL as the hydrogen carrier for its SPERA hydrogen delivery business.
+According to reports for Chiyoda's demonstration plant, which has a production rate of 50 Nm3 per hour, the dehydrogenation of MCH happens at 350 °C and with a Pt/Al2O3 catalyst, with an MCH conversion rate greater than 95% and toluene selectivity higher than 99.9%.
+For the (de)hydrogenation of TOL/MCH, several catalysts including Ni, Pt group metals, and bimetallic Pt/Mo on different support materials have also been investigated.